Sophie Marie Niang

-Dr Sophie Marie Niang is a writer, teacher and researcher based in London.
+Dr Sophie Marie Niang is a writer, teacher and researcher based in North London.
 She is currently a Lecturer in Cultural Policy at King's College London.
 Her academic work, sitting at the intersection of black feminist thought, cultural studies, queer of colour critique and black studies, explores practices of worldmaking and refusal across geographic and temporal boundaries.
+She is currently working on Minor Revolutions, a book about children's resistance forthcoming with Haymarket in 2028.

 Lately